FBI warns of potential U.S. threats ahead of October 7 anniversary of HAMAS’ attack on Israel

 Assault, Crime & Courts, Domestic Terrorism, Events, Government, International, Kidnapped, Murder, National News, Police, Politics, Public Health and Safety, Public Service Announcement, Rest in Peace, Terrorism, Top News, Trending News, Video, Violent Crimes

 Monday, October 7, 2024, marks the one-year anniversary of the deadly HAMAS attack on Israel – an attack that resulted in 1200 Israelis being killed with an additional 251 people being taken hostage – 97 of whom are still being held hostage with an estimated one-third of that number already believed to be dead.
-This week, in anticipation of that devastating anniversary, the FBI along with Homeland Security (DHS) issued a joint alert – warning Americans of potential threats in the U.S. ahead of October 7.
+This week, in anticipation of that horrific anniversary, the FBI along with Homeland Security (DHS) issued a joint alert – warning Americans of potential threats in the U.S. ahead of October 7.
 Security in the U.S. has been stepped up as law enforcement anticipates demonstrations across the land to heat up.

 On Friday, the Feds warned the public and highlighted potential threats in the United States from a variety of actors in response to the one-year anniversary of the HAMAS attacks and consistent calls by foreign terrorist organizations (FTOs) to their supporters seeking to provoke violence in the West.